Provider Selection Regime frequently asked questions

 However, where relevant authorities are following the competitive process and decide to run the process in multiple stages, they may decide to weigh the key criteria differently in the different stages of the process (i.e., change the relative importance throughout the process), provided that the relevant authority makes this clear upfront and continues with what it has published at the outset of the process.
 For example, relevant authorities may decide that in the first round of selection they wish for some of the key criteria to be pass/fail (such as value) then in the next round for all key criteria to be weighted equally.

-The Provider Selection Regime (PSR) sets out the basic selection criteria that providers should meet.
-This includes financial stability.
-The PSR also includes a list of exclusion criteria, which align with those in the Public Contracts Regulations 2015 (PCR), and means that providers can be excluded from selection processes based on their financial standing, such as bankruptcy or because they are undergoing insolvency proceedings.
+The PSR also includes a list of exclusion criteria, which align to those in the Procurement Act 2023; this means that providers can be excluded from selection processes based on their financial standing, such as bankruptcy or because they are undergoing insolvency proceedings.
+In very exceptional circumstances, a relevant authority may award a contract to an excluded provider where there are overriding reasons relating to the public interest.

 The Provider Selection Regime (PSR) requires relevant authorities to consider five key criteria when making decisions; one of these is value.
 This does not just refer to the cheapest service, instead relevant authorities are advised to consider the wider meaning of value for money – for example, how the service might add value across an integrated health care system, how the service quality might improve outcomes beyond the immediate service and thus reduce overall spending.